alexi.sh

 How do AI detectors work?

-AI text detectors look for statistical fingerprints of machine writing rather than 'reading' for meaning.
-The two classic signals are perplexity (how predictable each word is β€” AI text tends to be very predictable, so low perplexity) and burstiness (how much sentence length and complexity vary β€” humans vary more, AI tends to be flatter).
-Most modern tools also run a trained classifier: a model shown many human and AI samples that learns to output a probability that a passage is machine-generated.
-A third approach is watermarking, where the AI provider biases word choice in an invisible pattern that a matching detector can later spot.
-None of these inspects facts or intent; they all estimate likelihood from surface patterns.
+AI text detectors look for statistical fingerprints of machine writing.
+They do not 'read' for meaning.
+The two classic signals are perplexity and burstiness.
+Perplexity is how predictable each word is.
+AI text tends to be very predictable, so it has low perplexity.
+Burstiness is how much sentence length and complexity vary.
+Humans vary more, while AI tends to be flatter.
+Most modern tools also run a trained classifier.
+This is a model shown many human and AI samples.
+It learns to output the odds that a passage is machine-made.
+A third approach is watermarking.
+Here the AI provider skews word choice in a hidden pattern that a matching detector can later spot.
+None of these checks facts or intent.
+They all guess likelihood from surface patterns.

 Are AI detectors reliable?